 Carmen G. Loiselle, R.N., Ph.D., F.C.A.H.S., F.C.A.N.

-Dr. Carmen G. Loiselle holds a Ph.D. degree in Psychology and Nursing from the University of Wisconsin-Madison.
-She is Associate Director of Research in the Ingram School of Nursing (ISoN) and Professor in ISoN and the Department of Oncology.
-She holds the Christine and Herschel Victor/Hope & Cope Research Chair in Psychosocial Oncology and is Vice President of the Canadian Association of Psychosocial Oncology.
-In 2020, Dr. Loiselle became the Principal Investigator of the $12-million Health Canada Dialogue initiative to improve health and social service delivery for language minorities and enhance language training and retention of healthcare professionals.
-Dr. Loiselle’s primary research focus is on the development and testing of innovative interventions (including digital health) to best support individuals affected by cancer.
+Professor Carmen G. Loiselle holds a Ph.D. degree in Nursing and Psychology (Double Major) from the University of Wisconsin-Madison, USA.
+She is Full Professor in the McGill’s Faculty of Medicine and Health Sciences (jointly appointed in the Department of Oncology and the Ingram School of Nursing).
+She holds the Christine and Herschel Victor/Hope & Cope Research Chair in Psychosocial Oncology and is President of the Canadian Association of Psychosocial Oncology (CAPO) and is a board member of the Canadian Academy of Health Sciences (CAHS).
+In 2020, Professor Loiselle became the Principal Investigator of a $12-million Health Canada Dialogue McGill initiative to enhance health and social service delivery and access for language minorities as well as language training and retention of health and social service professionals.
+Professor Loiselle’s research focus is on the development, testing, and implementation of innovative interventions (including digital health) to best support individuals affected by cancer.